austinm2040/Garganelli-Clothing/README.md

-# Project Catwalk
+# Garganelli Clothing
-Project Catwalk is a front-end e-commerce store front for online shoppers
+Garganelli Clothing is a front-end e-commerce store front for online shoppers

 ![Summary](gifs_and_images/overviewMain1.gif)